right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 There are more ways than I can count to meet women, and even more ways to screw it up.
 When you are in a bookstore, you cannot do the same things you would do in a bar or club.
 Here's a breakdown of locations and recommended styles to use.
 We'll go from the lowest environmental stimulus and work our way up.

 Coffee Shop: Coffee shops are great for meeting women.
 They have become the new clubs.
 When you are in a coffee shop, it's quiet, and women aren't in a club environment where their natural defenses are up against men.
-Here, you have two basic options: a direct approach,

----

-# CHASE HUGHES

-wherein you will immediately tell her you like her and you want to get to know her but you have to go; and two, if she's with a friend, a more indirect approach like asking for a woman's opinion on something.
+Here, you have two basic options: a direct approach,wherein you will immediately tell her you like her and you want to get to know her but you have to go; and two, if she's with a friend, a more indirect approach like asking for a woman's opinion on something.
 Both will work to get you a number or email quickly.
 Another awesome approach question is to use a "relationship" question.
 We'll cover that in the approach guide.

 Bookstore: Bookstores offer the luxury of always having something to talk about.
 You can grab a book on almost anything and use your imagination.
 Grab a book on dating, for instance, and use it to ask a question about your "friend," who just text-messaged you a question about his girlfriend.
 There's plenty of space to walk with her, and there's usually a coffee shop you can lead her to after about ten minutes of game.
 You will always, however, need to use the approach guide in the toolkit when you structure any kind of approach.

 Mall: Women flock to malls.
 Every woman there will have different things going on in her day that will affect her responsiveness to you, but with the high-status qualities you will soon have, it won't matter.
-If you have a girl by

----

-# THE PASSPORT

-herself, it's best to use a very direct approach and get her number fast.
+If you have a girl byherself, it's best to use a very direct approach and get her number fast.
 If her friends are there, you'll have to butter up the defensive line before you can get a good number.
 This only takes a couple of minutes if done correctly.
 It's all in the toolkit.
 In the malls, just concentrate on having the "greatest day of your life" mentality.
 When you approach in a store, make her try funny stuff on, dare her to say weird things to the employees, and make fun of how much of a "good girl" she is.
 Keep it light, involved, and fun.
 There's no substitute quality for fun.
 Even if you're rich, smart, good-looking, and famous...fun is the key.

 Street: On the street, women are thinking about errands, family, friends, and their own lives.
 When you approach on the street, always ask a relationship question.
 This usually ties into their already-inprogress thought process and makes it easier for a quick scribbling of the number or email.
 The street is a little harder because if you stop someone walking the opposite direction, they start to become concerned about their schedule.
 If the girls are walking in the same direction as you are, you either have to slow way down or run up to them,